Cuvée wine

 Humagne Rouge red wine

-Cornalin, from the Aosta Valley, presents itself in a deep red with fiery reflections, which earned it the name “Hell’s wine”.
+Cornalin from the Aosta Valley shines deep red with fiery reflections – hence the name “Hell’s wine”.

 White wine production

-Wine production is also called vinification.
-White wine is made from white or red grapes, usually from Sept.-Oct., sometimes until Jan. (ice wine).
+Wine production (vinification): White wine from white or red grapes, harvested Sept.-Oct., ice wine partly until Jan.

 Podcast Hospices de Salquenen